DitoHI/DiaryQuran/README.md

 * ETL Processing using FileSystem to read data from json
 * Get data and filter the value by using `regex`
 * Populate with multiple collections.
 Collection of ayat have more than two references to another collections.
-* Use `passport-jwt` to integrate the CRUD on Ayat only if user has logged in (progress)
+* Use `passport-jwt` in every route to integrate the CRUD on Ayat only if user has logged in

 ### Result of Bookmarked Qur'an
 ```json